divija-rao/Multi-PM-Strategy/README.md

 # Multi-PM-Strategy

 ## Overview
 The Multi-PM-Strategy is a QuantConnect-based trading algorithm that implements a multi-asset portfolio inspired by the Merrill Lynch Investment Clock and Citadel’s Multi-Strategy model.
-Developed by Divija Balasankula and Sophia (Qiao) Feng at NC State University, this project leverages economic cycle detection (Recovery, Overheat, Stagflation, Reflation) to manage a diversified portfolio including forex (EUR/USD), equity pairs (NVDA/AMD, with alternatives like KO/PEP or LOW/HD considered), bonds (IEF), and gold (GLD).
+Developed by Divija Balasankula and Sophia (Qiao) Feng at NC State University, this project leverages economic cycle detection (Recovery, Overheat, Stagflation, Reflation) to manage a diversified portfolio including forex (EUR/USD), equity pairs (NVDA/AMD), bonds (IEF), and gold (GLD).
 Trade data from 2020–2025 shows solid activity, with a Sharpe ratio of approximately 1.0–1.3, reflecting the strategy’s ability to navigate diverse market conditions.

 ## Features
 - **Cycle-Adaptive Portfolio**: Adjusts allocations based on economic indicators like GDP growth, unemployment, and inflation.